ucsb-cs148-w26/pj02-ai-cooking/team/sprint02/lec14.md

 Scribed Discussion:

-Mahima fixed the Firestore Rules and is working on integrating the social media aspect.
+Mahima is working on fixing the Firestore Rules.

 Yuki is woking on integrating the saved recipes section.